gvwilson/sensibleadventures/nardica/nardica.md

 praying that the sound of her boots on the deck wouldn't rouse her foster father.

 The ship's toolbox was tucked under a bench near the stern.
+Its meager collection of items too essential to the ship for Uncle Jack to sell rattled as she dragg it out onto the deck.
-She dragged it out onto the deck, then reached behind it to grab the bag that held *her* tools, the ones she had salvaged and mended or been given in return for doing odd jobs for people around the harbor.
+After a furtive glance to make sure he wasn't standing behind her, she reached behind it to grab the bag that held *her* tools, the ones she had salvaged and mended or been given in return for doing odd jobs for people around the harbor.
 She pushed the toolbox back into place and slung her toolbag over her shoulder,